To Register for First Holy Communion in Iona Road Parish

 2. Complete the baptism form and return it to the Parish Office, along with a copy of your child’s birth certificate, before the baptism.
 If you are resident in a different parish and would like your child to be baptised in Iona Road church, you will also need a letter of release from your parish of residence.

-3. Attend the Preparation Meeting, usually held (ten days prior to the baptism).
+3. Attend the Preparation Meeting, usually held (the week prior to the baptism).
 You will receive an invitation from the parish

 4. You will be asked to supply a white baptismal garment (blanket or shawl) and a Baptismal candle

-5. The Baptism Ceremony is held on the Third Sunday of the month during the 11:00am Mass. (with the exception of the Lenten period) Following the baptism your child’s name will be entered into the baptismal register.
+5. The Baptism Ceremony is held usually on the Second Sunday of the month during the 11:00am Mass. (with the exception of the Lenten period) Following the baptism your child’s name will be entered into the baptismal register.
 Your child can then receive a baptismal certificate at any future date.

 6. A donation of approx. €50 is welcome.
 This can be handed on the day to a member of the Baptism Team.